SamiYoshi/vue-amount-format-input/README.md

 #### Behaviours
 - copy-paste > format when it's not a Number
-- prevent first char from being zero, when no decimalChar is placed after

 #### Options to be added to input:
 - emptyInputBehavior
 - decimalsAllowed
-- showCurrencyOnHover